-What You Need to Make Personalized School Decals
+What You Need to Make Personalized School Supplies with your Cricut

 This project only requires a couple of supplies, which is a great reason to make them for all of your school supplies (and kids!)

-- Cricut Explore Air 2 (or a Maker)
+- Cricut Explore Air 2 or Maker Series machine

 - Printer (I love this Canon Printer and it’s what I use for all of my Cricut Print then Cut projects)